SAP/InfraBox/docs/install/ha_mode.md

 HA mode makes every cluster accessable, we need to set a fixed entrypoint by setting`entry_host, entry_port` and create tls secret named `infrabox-ha-tls-certs`

+Every cluster has its own root_url and can be accessed from both root_url and  global url `https://global_host:global_port`

+In order to access InfraBox from global_url, tls certificate named infrabox-ha-tls-certs for global_url should be created
 ```bash
 kubectl create -n infrabox-system secret tls infrabox-ha-tls-certs --key <PATH_TO_KEY>.key --cert <PATH_TO_CRT>.crt
 ```